Yasser Abu Shabab: Conflict with Hamas

 On 2 July 2025, Gaza's interior ministry ordered Abu Shabab to surrender to face trial on charges of treason.
 The ministry said that a "Revolutionary Court" had given him 10 days to surrender, and that he was accused of "treason, collaborating with hostile entities, forming an armed gang, and insurrection".
 The ministry also called on Palestinians to inform Hamas militants if they were aware of his location.
 It added that he would be tried in absentia if he failed to surrender.
 The Popular Forces responded on Facebook, saying that the court's order was a "sitcom that doesn't frighten" them and that it doesn't "frighten any free man who loves his homeland and its dignity".
+The court had officially stated that: "In accordance with the provisions of Palestinian Penal Code No. 16 of 1960 and the Revolutionary Procedures Law of 1979, the accused, Yasser Jihad Mansour Abu Shabab, born on February 27, 1990 a resident of Rafah, has been given ten days from today, Wednesday, to surrender himself to the competent authorities for trial before judicial authorities."

-Abu Shabab published an op-ed in The Wall Street Journal on 24 July 2025.
+Abu Shabab published an op-ed in The Wall Street Journal on 24 July 2025 titled "Gazans Are Finished with Hamas".